At least 1 dead after small plane crashes into home near Minneapolis and ignites fire, officials say

 The aircraft, a small executive transport plane capable of carrying six people, struck the home around 12:20 p.m. local time as it was headed to Anoka County-Blaine Airport in Minneapolis from Des Moines International Airport in Iowa, the Federal Aviation Administration said in a statement.

-There are no survivors from the small plane, Brooklyn Park Fire Chief Shawn Conway said at a news conference.
-It’s still unclear how exactly many people were on the aircraft, but officials are confirming at least one fatality, Brooklyn Park city spokesperson Risikat Adesaogun told CNN.
+There are no survivors from the small plane, Brooklyn Park Fire Chief Shawn Conway said at a Saturday news conference.
+Preliminary information shows that one person was on board the plane, Tim Sorensen, an aviation accident investigator with the National Transportation Safety Board, said at a Sunday afternoon news conference.
+Authorities have not released any information about the identity of the victim.

+One person was inside the home at the time of the crash and was uninjured after escaping on their own, Conway said Sunday.
+He described the house that was struck as “a total loss.”

 When the fire department arrived on scene, the incident commander saw a “fully involved structure fire,” Conway said.
 The aircraft wasn’t found until after the fire was contained, he added.

 “What we’re asking for right now is for the neighborhood to please give us a little opportunity to continue to process the scene and work through this.
-There were no occupant fatalities.
-Everybody was exited the home safely,” Conway said.
+There were no occupant fatalities,” Conway said.

+The NTSB is leading the investigation into the crash, Conway said Sunday.
+The agency is currently documenting the crash site and plans to start recovering the aircraft later Sunday afternoon, Sorensen said.
+The NTSB will release a preliminary report about the crash in around two weeks.

+“The investigation is just getting started,” he said.
+“We don’t have a lot of answers right now.”

 A Ring camera captured the moment the plane appears to fall out of the sky before it is heard crashing into a neighborhood.
 Cindy Leitschuh told CNN her family had unknowingly caught video of the plane.